USAAF Camouflage Reference Contents:

 Despite its gloss finish, Jet ANA 622 was frequently used without a primer, particularly notable in cases like Northrop, the manufacturer of the P-61, which opted for this approach.
 As a result, the paint tended to fade and appear matte after extensive use.
 It was quite common for many P-61s to paint their radomes in Insignia White No. 46 or its successor ANA 601.
 Due to the radomes being composed of different materials than the fuselage, they often exhibited distinct fading patterns.

-Color Guide to Late-WW2 USAAF Night Fighter Aircraft
+Color Guide to The WW2 USAAF Night Fighter Aircraft Camouflage

-- Insignia White ANA 601: An off-white color which match to post-war FS 17875 is close enough.
+- Insignia White ANA 601: An off-white color that matches to its post-war successor FS 17875 fairly well.

-- Sea Grey ANA 603: A dark bluish-gray underside color that replaced its ancestor Neutral Gray 43 in 1943, whose closest match is FS 36118.
+- Sea Grey ANA 603: A dark bluish-gray underside color, replacing its ancestor Neutral Gray No. 43 in 1943.
+The closest analog is believed to be FS 36118.

 - Olive Drab ANA 613: A standard dark olive color used for upper surface camouflage since 1943.
 Depending on the weather conditions and climate in which the aircraft was operated, this color could vary from green to brown shades.
 When it's new, the closest equivalent is FS 33070.

 - Jet ANA 622: Glossy when freshly applied, ANA 622 quickly lost its sheen in use.
 Its post-war successor FS 17038 is best suited, but off-black or dark gray colors may also be suitable.